aleksgorbenko/document_upload_app/README.md

 1. Download the repo.
 2. Run the `bundle install` command to install all the gems.
-3. Start the server with `rails server command`.
+3. Start the server with `rails server` command.